 You won’t be able to make phone calls, but sending and receiving texts is supported.
 As its name implies, you’ll need a monthly Verizon service plan to access all of these new features.

-Mobvoi is the most recent addition to this list.
+Mobvoi represents a great addition to this list.
 TicWatch Pro 4G/LTE users are able to share their existing phone number on Verizon and conduct VoLTE voice calls without a smartphone.
 This also extends to SMS and use of messaging apps.

 The timepiece comes with some other updates over its non-LTE predecessor.
 For example, there are SOS alerts that tap into the cellular connectivity.
 Similar to the Apple Watch, when there’s an emergency, the device dials 911 and sends your location to your pre-selected contacts.